Verzetsmonument Utrecht / Utrecht Resistance Monument

 1. Persecution and Resistance in Utrecht during the Second World War (Het Utrechts Archief).
 (Submitted on December 22, 2016.)

 2. Corinne Franzen works on the Utrecht Resistance Monument (Open Images, 1 minute).
-Clip from a newsreel (4/12/1949) [Polygoon-Profilti (producer) / Netherlands Institute for Sound and Vision (curator)] showing the artist sculpting the monument and (Submitted on December 22, 2016.)
+Clip from a newsreel (4/12/1949) [Polygoon-Profilti (producer) / Netherlands Institute for Sound and Vision (curator)] showing the artist sculpting the monument and preparations for its installation.
+(Submitted on December 22, 2016.)

 Credits.
 This page was last revised on December 22, 2016.
-This page originally submitted on December 22, 2016, by Andrew Ruppenstein of Sacramento, California.
-This page has been viewed 199 times since then.
+It was originally submitted on December 22, 2016, by Andrew Ruppenstein of Sacramento, California.
+This page has been viewed 228 times since then.
 Photos: 1, 2, 3. submitted on December 22, 2016, by Andrew Ruppenstein of Sacramento, California.